 This page provides information on Stage 3 of the Academic Progression Staying on Track Program.
-The official university Student Academic Progression Policy is designed to provide early identification and support for students who are making poor progress.
+Academic progression is covered by Part 15 of the Coursework Policy and is designed to provide early identification and support for students who are making poor progress.

 If you do not Show Good Cause you may be excluded from the University for a period of two years.